caiteltd/public/locaite-terms.md

 9. We make no warranty that the contents of the APP are free from infection by viruses or anything else which has contaminating or destructive properties and shall have no liability in respect thereof.
 10. We have taken every care in the preparation of the content of the APP, however we cannot guarantee uninterrupted and totally reliable access to services provided through the APP, and therefore cannot guarantee that the information will always be completely up to date and free of mistakes.
 To the extent permitted by applicable law, we disclaim all warranties, express or implied, as to the accuracy of the information contained in any of the materials on or obtained via the APP and will accept no liability for any loss or damage arising as a result of problems with access.
 11. We shall not be liable to any person for any loss or damage howsoever caused which may arise from the use of any of the information and materials contained on or obtained via the APP.
-12. No right to cancel this contract once downloading starts

 #### 3. When you download the digital content:
 1. you have no right to cancel this contract once the automatic downloading of it starts other than in accordance with clause 2.2; and